 Step 1: Make the brine by combining the vinegar, salt, and sugar (if using) in a small saucepan over medium-high heat.
 Bring the mixture to a simmer.
 Stir until the salt and sugar are completely dissolved.
 Remove the pan from the heat.
 Stir in the peppercorns and water.
 Set aside.

 Step 2: Using a large knife, cut the cucumbers into spears or slices.
 Whichever you decide to do, try to keep them relatively similar in size and thickness for best results.

 Step 3: Peel and slice the garlic.
-Add the garlic and dill to a clean wide-mouth canning jar with a lid (a wide-mouth quart-size mason jar or flip-top canning jar work great for this refrigerator dill pickle recipe, but you can use any clean jar.
+Add the garlic and dill to a clean wide-mouth jar with a lid.
+A wide-mouth quart-size mason jar or flip-top canning jar works great with this refrigerator dill pickle recipe, but you can use any clean jar.